aaronsherwood/liveCoding/flok.md

 ![enter image description here](https://raw.githubusercontent.com/aaronsherwood/liveCoding/main/media/flok2.png)

-Then everyone should copy the code at the bottom on the next screen.
-This is how you will connect the browser to supercollider:
+You can press the REPLs button in the upper left corner to copy the script to connect the browser to supercollider:

 ![enter image description here](https://raw.githubusercontent.com/aaronsherwood/liveCoding/main/media/flok3.png)